relay-zz/relay/README.md

 Walks down the node tree starting from the current node until it finds a Javascript object with a "showFolder" method and calls it with "C001" as the parameter.
+If the "showFolder" method returns the object `relay.BUBBLE`, then we continue to walk down the node tree to the next node with a Javascript object with a "showFolder" method.

+This function returns whatever "showFolder" returns.

 #### `relay(inlineFunction, [parameters,]*, thisNode)`